newlifeoutlookLupus

 • Stick to mild or moderate exercise for lupus.
 Although you may feel particularly energetic, try not to push your limits too much, which can stress your muscles and affect your immune system.
 Aim for frequent activity rather than intense activity: walking, biking, yoga and tai chi can be as physically strengthening as they are meditative.

 • Incorporate relaxation therapy and meditation.
 Balance your active lifestyle with passive recovery.
-Daily meditation can be a powerful tool for emotional control, and even physical rejuvenation.
+Daily meditation can be a powerful tool for emotional control and even physical rejuvenation.
 Guided relaxation therapy is a great way to start a meditation habit: many patients find it easier to focus and clear the mind when imagery and suggestions are given by a professional therapist.

 Regardless of how much or which type of hobby you enjoy, you should stay in close contact with your doctor, in case your symptoms get out of hand.
 But don’t let a bad day break your momentum.
-Instead, keep a journal of your activities and accomplishments, or simply take some time to reflect each day, in order to remind yourself how important your favorite activities are for your health and healing.
+Instead, keep a journal of your activities and accomplishments, or simply take some time to reflect each day, to remind yourself how important your favorite activities are for your health and healing.

 Enjoy this article?